Menopause: Dietary supplements

+And others.
+Consult your physician for further recommendations and before starting on any supplementation.

 Alternative medicine

 There is no evidence of consistent benefit of alternative therapies for menopausal symptoms despite their popularity.
+A 2024 evidence map focused specifically on the genitourinary symptoms of menopause identified 57 randomized controlled trials of complementary and alternative therapies covering 39 different interventions, but found the studies too varied in their methods to allow conclusions about effectiveness.
 As of 2023, there is no evidence to support the efficacy of acupuncture as a management for menopausal symptoms.
 The Cochrane review found not enough evidence in 2016 to show a difference between Chinese herbal medicine and placebo for the vasomotor symptoms.